 The A$8.3 billion Sydney Metro Northwest is the first stage of the Sydney Metro project, Australia’s biggest public transport infrastructure project.

-The 36-kilometre project will be Australia’s first fully-automated railway network.
+The 36-kilometre project is Australia’s first fully-automated railway network.

 The PPP was the largest awarded in the history of the state of New South Wales at the time.